Tai Chi Classes in Portland for Health, Vitality, Longevity and Self Defense

-Mentally the principles from Portland Tai Chi training of redirecting force prove invaluable in everyday life.
-Many find that any debate they enter into becomes a game of psychological push-hands (a tai chi exercise where one learns to counter an opponents force and defeat them without having to directly overpower them).
+Mentally the principles from Tai Chi training of redirecting force prove invaluable in everyday life.
 With practice one develops the ability to maintain a calm center regardless of circumstance.

 Spiritually, our Portland Tai Chi practice cultivates ones energy.
 It can be a key piece of an internal arts practice to elevate your spirit; which is to say, gaining greater clarity and awareness, becoming less susceptible to petty distractions.
 With a clear mind one learns to put their full intent into their movements.
 Energy follows this intent extending the movements beyond their regular potential.

-Though originally practiced as a martial art Tai Chi can be considered a “lifestyle enhancing practice” with a diverse range of approaches to the training.
-Each individual’s Tai Chi and Qigong falls into a spectrum ranging from medical/therapeutic, martial and philosophical, to spiritual.
-While any practice will contain components of each range, your chosen focus will determine the shape of your training.
+Though originally practiced as a martial art, Tai Chi can be considered a “lifestyle enhancing practice” with a range of approaches to the training.
+Each individual’s Tai Chi and Qigong falls into a part of the spectrum, ranging from medical/therapeutic, martial and philosophical, to spiritual.
+While any practice will contain components of each, your chosen focus will determine the shape of your training.

 Breaking down further the approaches to Tai Chi training:

-From the Health enhancement and therapeutic angle our training would involve regular deep breath work to improve the energy level.
-Stance and formwork may be modified to accommodate previous injury or disease and used to rebuild structural strength and quality of movement.
-Meditative work will be used to enhance immune function by relieving stressors.
-Your practice can be used to support external treatments such as acupressure or acupuncture to address specific issues.
-The general goal of the training is to promote high function and a health throughout our entire lives.
+Our training involves regular deep breath work that can help improve your energy levels, as well provide health benefits.
+Stance and formwork may be modified to accommodate previous injury and can actually help rebuild structural strength and quality of movement.
+We will also help relieve stress and enhance your immune system with our meditative work and training.
+We can tailor your practice to support external treatments such as acupressure or acupuncture and address specific issues.
+The general goal of the training is to promote a high functional and healthy life.

-The martial art side of Portland Tai Chi is a subtle, potent approach to self defense.
+The martial art side of Tai Chi is a subtle, yet effective approach to self-defense.
 Tai Chi Ch’uan is a close fighting style that utilizes softness and following movements to lock and disrupt an opponent.
-One of the key principles of martial tai chi is yielding to an opponent’s force and redirecting it to a disadvantageous position.
-This softness is combined with Fa Jing (the explosive release of force with the whole body) to take advantage of the opponent’s inferior position and structure.
-Martial training involves intense posture training to develop remarkable strength and endurance; qigong sets build a high level of clarity and energy as well as conditioning the muscles and tendons; finally the training will involve extensive push hands practice to develop the successful application of techniques and awareness of positional and structural weakness.
+One of the key principles of martial art tai chi is yielding to an opponent’s force and redirecting it to a disadvantageous position.
+This technique is combined with Fa Jing (the explosive release of force with the whole body) to take advantage of the opponent’s inferior position and structure.
+Martial training involves intense posture training to develop strength and endurance.
+Qigong builds a high level of clarity and energy while conditioning the muscles and tendons.

-The spiritual approach to internal arts practice is a striving towards enlightenment.
-Buddhist and Taoist monks use qigong as a vehicle towards finding and maintaining peace of mind.
+The spiritual approach to internal arts means constantly striving towards enlightenment.
+Buddhist and Taoist monks use Qigong as a vehicle towards finding and maintaining peace of mind.
 The goal of this kind of training is to live in perfect harmony with the world.
-Though full enlightenment is a goal that eludes most, every step we take towards it leads to a life of greater clarity and harmony.
-For most of us lay-persons this approach to training is simply about being more at peace with ourselves and learning to quiet the mind in order to live a smooth and psychologically healthy life.
+For most of us, this approach to training is simply about being more at peace with ourselves and learning to quiet the mind and live a smooth and psychologically healthy life.

-The philosophical approach of Portland Tai Chi training shares some similarities with the spiritual.
-It will involve greater amounts of meditative practice but can also involve intense posture work to strengthen our willpower.
-All mental and spiritual approaches also involve developing a certain level of health in the body as the mind and body are directly inter-connected.
-This training focuses on the application of high levels of clarity and focus in creative pursuits.
-We develop the ability to work free from distraction, our thoughts coming from an unfiltered pure source without being diminished by negative mental habits.
+The philosophical approach of Portland Tai Chi training shares some similarities with the spiritual approach.
+This training focuses on reaching high levels of clarity and focus..
+We develop the ability to work free from distraction, our thoughts coming from an unfiltered source without being diminished by negative mental habits.